Quillraven/gdx-kotlin-template/README.md

 - `./gradlew lwjgl3:run`

+[Construo](https://github.com/fourlastor-alexandria/construo) is used to package your game for distribution.
+To package for Linux or Windows run:

+- `./gradlew lwjgl3:packageLinuxX64`
+- `./gradlew lwjgl3:packageWinX64`

 To run `teavm` you first need to compile to Javascript before running it on `http://localhost:8080/`:

 - `./gradlew teavm:buildJavaScript`